dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 whenever we mount a CD-ROM image (as the CD image might contain audio tracks).

-To adjust the volume of any mixer channel, we use the `mixer` command and pass in the channel's name as the first argument, and the volume as the second, expressed as a percentage value.
+To adjust the volume of any mixer channel, we use the `mixer` command and pass in the channel's name as the first argument and the volume as the second, expressed as a percentage value.
 So, to raise the volume of the `SB` channel to 500%, we need to execute the following: